Free energy and equilibrium states for families of interval maps: Background

 An invariant measure is said to be \emph{physical} if there is a positive (full-dimensional) Lebesgue measure set of points $x \in M$ for which the average of Dirac measures along the orbit of $x$ converges to the invariant measure.
-An ergodic acip is a physical measure, as is the equidistribution on the orbit of a periodic attractor.
-For smooth unimodal maps, physical measures can be very strange.
-For example, a quadratic map with a physical measure which is the Dirac mass on a repelling fixed point was constructed in \cite{BrKel}.
+Any ergodic acip, if it exists, is a physical measure.
+Alternatively if there is a periodic attractor, i.e. a point $x$ with $f^p(x)=x$ and $|Df^p(x)|<1$, then the equidistribution on the orbit of $x$ is a physical measure.
+For smooth unimodal maps in general, physical measures can be very strange.
+For example, a quadratic map with a physical measure which is the Dirac mass on a repelling fixed point was constructed in \cite{BrKel}, developing a construction in \cite{Joh87}.
 Perhaps even more surprisingly, topologically transitive, unimodal maps of high critical order can have their physical measure supported on an absorbing Cantor set \cite{BKNS}.

-\subsubsection{Acips for smooth interval maps}
+\subsection{Acips for smooth interval maps}

 For example, let $\F_Q$ be the class of quadratic interval maps $f_a : x \mapsto ax(1-x)$, for $0<a \leq 4$, and consider the potential $\phi(x):=-\log|Df|$ for $f\in \F_Q$.
 By \cite{BloLyu89}, Lebesgue measure is ergodic.
 Any acip is a physical measure.
 Moreover it is an equilibrium measure with respect to the potential $\phi$, this following from \cite{Ledrap} and \cite{Prz93}.
-On the other hand, if the map is hyperbolic, so it has a (hyperbolic) attracting periodic orbit, then the (physical measure and) equilibrium state is the equidistribution on the attracting orbit.
+On the other hand, if the map is hyperbolic, so it has a (hyperbolic) attracting periodic orbit, then the physical measure is the equidistribution on the attracting orbit.
 Hyperbolic parameters form an open, dense subset of $(0,4]$ (\cite{lyu, GraSw}), yet the set of parameters for which $f_a$ has an acip, by \cite{Jak, BenCarl}, has positive Lebesgue measure.
-There are further parameters for which equilibrium states do not exist.
+There are further parameters for which acips do not exist, see for example \cite{HofKel90, AlkBruJak08}.
 This gives an indication of the complexity of the possible behaviour within the quadratic family.